With one of our four boats you can explore the inland sea of Vänern and try your luck at fishing on your own or guided by Martin. Petri Heil!

 The Vänern was originally a bay.
 The entire Vänern consisted of the two parts, Dalbosjön (in the west) and Värmlandssjön (in the east).
 It was formed when the land uplifted as the ice retreated about 10000 years ago.
 This land uplift separated the Vänern from the sea and thus trapping the Atlantic salmon (Salmo salar) and trout (Salmo trutta) inside.

 These fish, which normally spend part of their life cycle in the sea, now had to adapt to a life in fresh water.
 The numerous feeder rivers that lead into the Vänern were used as spawning grounds.
 Such relic stocks of Atlantic salmon in freshwater are unique to the world.
 The largest of the salmon species in the Vänern is the Gullspångslaxen.
 Some of these specimens can reach up to 20 kg, making them the largest freshwater salmon in the world.
 Every year, salmon and trout weighing more than 10 kg are caught in the Vänern.
-Nowhere in Europe is it so easy to get 5kg salmon on the hook!
 The most important spawning grounds for the Vänerlachs are the rivers Klarälven and Gullspångsälven.